B1ackt34/MinerKeeper/README.md

 - now MK autodetect mining software without the need to enter personal data

-This project is developed by Blacktea from BitsFromItaly.it
+This project is developed by Blacktea - BitsFromItaly.it

 Target Board: ESP32 Dev Module
 Compilation: Tested with ESP32 on Arduino IDE version 2.3.8